dali-lab/veridium/Assets/Scripts/Animations/README.md

 * `public override void Pause()` Called when animation is paused or reaches its end
 * `protected override void ResetChild()` Called when animation restarts.
 This should undo whatever the animation did
-* `protected override void UpdateAnim()` Called every frame while animation is playing You also have access to the following properties:
+* `protected override void UpdateAnim()` Called every frame while animation is playing

+You also have access to the following properties:
 * `float elapsedTime` Time in seconds since the animation started playing
-* `float elapsedTimePercent` elapstedTime divided by duration.
+* `float elapsedTimePercent` elapsedTime divided by duration.
 This is useful as a 0-1 measure of progress
 * `bool playing` whether the animation is currently playing
 * `bool beginPlaying` whether the animation has started and not been reset.
 True even if ended or paused
 * `AnimSequence animSequence` a reference to the `AnimSequence` that controls the animation.
 Null if animation is stand-alone